-MEPs slap three-month ban on foreign ads ahead of EU polls
+MEPs adopt new transparency rules for political ads

 "In the future we will know who says what and who pays for what.
 We need it because we need to protect against interference from foreign powers," said Sandro Gozi, the Renew Europe MEP who led parliament's negotiations on the file, at a press conference following the vote on Tuesday.

-A former Italian Europe minister who was elected as a centrist MEP in France, Gozi added that the three-month ban on foreign advertising before an election or referendum in the EU, was one of the main additions to the file pushed through by MEPs.
+A former Italian Europe minister who was elected as a centrist MEP in France, Gozi added that the three-month ban on foreign advertising before an election or referendum in the EU was one of the main additions to the file pushed through by MEPs.

 Member states will also have the scope to apply longer bans on foreign adverts if they wish.

-Note: This article has been updated to clarify that the three-month ban on foreign advertising will not apply during the EU elections.